artsy/eigen/docs/BETA_CHANGELOG.md

-## Next
+## 2.2.0 (2015.9.7)

 * Add ‘Copy Push Notification Token’ entry to the admin view, which makes it easier to test push notification sending. - alloy

-## 2.2.0 (2015.9.7)

 * Don’t show a progress indicator when navigating back to a web view that was not yet fully done loading. - alloy
 * Reload a web view that was not fully done loading when the user navigated away, ensuring the user doesn’t get to see broken pages. - alloy
 * Fix push notification registration after initial on-boarding for trial users. - alloy